LydiaHaway/todo-react/README.md

 ## Introduction

-Build an TodoList app to learn how to use React JS.
+Build a TodoList app to learn how to use React JS.

 ## Functionalities